Last Updated on June 20, 2023 by Tim Wells

-I’ve always loved Samsung’s picture quality, even more than my Sony Bravia Android TV.
+I’ve always loved Samsung’s picture quality more than my Sony Bravia Android TV.

 What is a Tizen TV?

 Since then, it’s had a few minor tweaks.
-However, the version on their televisions today looks remarkably similar to the version they launched with.
+However, the version on their televisions today looks remarkably similar to their original version.

 I really like Tizen TV’s clean, bright menu interface.
 The image below is from my 2017 Samsung UN40MU6300F.

 The main menu runs along the bottom of the screen, with another row of contextual options just above it.
 Overall, about 40% of the screen is used for the menus.

-Like most modern streaming devices, you can configure a ‘favorites’ row for all of your most popular apps.
+Like most modern streaming devices, you can configure a ‘favorites’ row for all your most popular apps.
 There’s another section for your recently used apps, so you can quickly switch back and forth between them.

-Samsung TV Plus has a built in Guide feature, like you’d expect.
-However, it really tries to bring live-TV into the streaming era by also suggesting additional content for you.
+Samsung TV Plus has a built-in Guide feature, as you’d expect.
+However, it tries to bring live TV into the streaming era by suggesting additional content for you.

-What is an Android TV?
+What is an Android TV\Google TV?

 That means you have literally hundreds of thousands of apps that you can install on your Android TV.

-Tizen vs Android TV: Features
+Tizen vs. Android TV: Features

-In my case, it quickly found my Denon receiver, my Western Digital network storage and the Amazon FireStick 4K that I happened to be testing at the time.
+In my case, it quickly found my Denon receiver, my Western Digital network storage, and the Amazon FireStick 4K that I was testing.